fatemeshafiee/closed-loop-nwdaf/README.md

 ```

 \* The SMF loop (bot detection, PDU session release) is in `open5gs-ees`.
 The UPF QoS monitoring
-reports and the PCF loop (rate adaptation under congestion, from the ITU J-FET paper) are
+reports, the final congestion-estimation engine, and the PCF loop (rate adaptation under congestion,
-implemented and evaluated but not yet released publicly.
+from the ITU J-FET paper) are implemented and evaluated but not yet released publicly.

 ## Results

-Measured on a Kubernetes testbed with UERANSIM.
+Measured on a Kubernetes testbed with OpenAirInterface RAN, a commercial handset, and UERANSIM.

 | Property | Result |
 |---|---|